Is there a more exciting subject than trees? Of course not.

 “Leaves are evident on the trees in the background.
 This is not December.” pg.
 148

-Definitely not December!
-Maybe September?
-Who knows?
+Definitely not December.
+Perhaps September?
+Who can say!

 “Images of the mortuary tent show an oak tree in the background, which has yet to lose all its leaves: the time of year is late October.” pg.
 151